fildon/fildon.github.io/src/blog/rupert-representations.md

 ## Braille

-I'm as fond of Braille as I am of Morse code, and yet I haven't found any way to render my name that look particularly interesting with it.
+I'm as fond of Braille as I am of Morse code, and yet I haven't found any way to render my name that looks particularly interesting with it.

 Here for example is "rfm":